magomimmo/modern-cljs/doc/tutorial-01.md

 As you see, the default optimization directive for the CLJS compiler is `none`.
 A next tutorial will explain the different CLJS compilation optimizations (i.e. `none`, `whitespace`, `simple` and `advanced`).
-At the moment stay with `none`, which is the more used during development cycle.
-Let's see `'boot cljs` at work:
+At the moment stay with `none`, which is the most used during development cycle.
+Let's see `boot cljs` at work:

 ```bash
 boot cljs